PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 **Note:** Ensure that Node.js and npm are installed on your system follow instructions on the official [Node.js](https://nodejs.org/en/download/) download site.

-## Test Data and Data Format
+## EnStrap.in Test Data and Format

 When EnStrap.int is launched, the data for testing the app can be accessed via [Test Data Folder on GitHub](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/tree/main/TestData).
 The tool supports files in .csv and .txt formats only.
 The data must include at least one *expression file* and its corresponding *annotation file*.

+### File Format Requirements
+The tool is designed to work with two types of files that contain different information, identified by specific column naming conventions.

+#### Expression File Format:

+*Required columns:*
+- A column named "gene" (for matching genes across files).
+- A column named "log2foldchange" (for file identification).

+*Format considerations:*
+- Column names are case-insensitive (can be upper, lower, or mixed case).
+- The "gene" column must contain string data.
+- The "log2foldchange" column must contain numeric data.

+### Annotation File Format:

+*Identification criteria:*
+Must have at least **ONE** of the following:
+- A column named "sequence.name" (for gene matching) **OR**
+- A column named "annotation.go.id" **OR**
+- A column named "enzyme.code" **OR**.
+- BOTH a column with "go" in its name **AND** a column with "enzyme" in its name (e.g., "annotation.go.id" and "enzyme.code" or any other column names containing these terms).

+*Format considerations:*
+- Column names are case-insensitive (the tool converts all to lowercase for processing).
+- All columns in the annotation file should contain string data.

+The system ensures compatibility by transforming all column names to lowercase before processing, allowing users to enter column names in any case format while maintaining the tool's functionality.

 ## Navigating EnStrap.int